 Shopping for a wedding dress is not the same as shopping for any other dress.
 Unless you’re purchasing your gown off the rack, you will just be trying on samples at the store and then the store will order your choice, in your size, from the designer.
 Depending on the designer and time of year dresses can take up to 9 months to be shipped to the bridal shop.
 If you want to have the widest selection you should keep this in mind, plus enough time to get alterations done.

 Shopping too early for your dress can also be a problem.
 Purchasing your dress with over a year before your wedding day may result in buyer’s regret.
 Designers usually release two collections per year.
 Between your purchase date and your big day current wedding dress styles may change, and you may discover a dress you love more than the one you purchased.

 - Stay within budget

-There are beautiful dresses for any budget, our consultants can show you.
+There are beautiful dresses for any budget, our stylists can show you.

 - Don’t try on too many dresses

 Wanting to see all your options, and continuing to play “dress up” can make you want to try on the hundreds of options available.
 However, this will likely result in you becoming confused on what you like, not knowing which dress is your dress, and having to settle on one you may regret.
 Most brides try on an average of 4-7 dresses.
 To prevent you from becoming confused as a result of trying on too many dresses, you should plan to try no more than approximately 10 gowns.

 - Don’t worry about the size of the dress